 Again, the data from mixed subscription and per-visit member can only show the beneficial effect of choosing Nextera, rather than declining Nextera.
 The observed difference appears to be a nice feather in Nextera’s cap; but the data presented is necessarily silent on whether that feather can be associated with a subscription model of care.

-It cannot be presumed that Nextera’s success could have been replicated on other DigitalGlobe members.
+It cannot be presumed that Nextera’s success could have been replicated on the DigitalGlobe employees who declined Nextera.

 In the time since the report, Nextera has actively claimed that its DigitalGlobe experience demonstrates that it can reduce claim costs by 25%.
 Nextera should certainly amend that number to the reflect the smaller difference in differences that its report actually shows (20%).
 But even that substituted claim of 20% cost reduction would require significant qualification before extension to other populations.